Valentine's Day (The Office)

-"Valentine's Day" is the sixteenth episode of the second season of the American comedy television series The Office, and the show's twenty-second episode overall.
+"Valentine's Day" is the sixteenth episode of the second season of the American comedy television series The Office and the show's twenty-second episode overall.
 Written by Michael Schur and directed by Greg Daniels, the episode first aired in the United States on February 9, 2006 on NBC.
 The episode guest stars Craig Anton, Andy Buckley, Charles Esten, and Conan O'Brien as himself.

 The series depicts the everyday lives of office employees in the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
-In this episode, Michael Scott (Steve Carell) travels to New York City to give a presentation, but accidentally tells everyone that he "hooked up" with Jan Levinson (Melora Hardin).
+In this episode, Michael Scott (Steve Carell) travels to New York City to give a presentation to new Dunder Mifflin CFO David Wallace (Buckley), but carelessly tells everyone that he "hooked up" with Jan Levinson (Melora Hardin).
 Meanwhile, the rest of the office is jealous when Phyllis Lapin's (Phyllis Smith) boyfriend Bob Vance gives her several gifts.
 Also, Angela Martin (Angela Kinsey) gives Dwight Schrute (Rainn Wilson) a bobblehead model of himself.

-The episode was the first time that Pam Beesly (Fischer) had a different hairstyle.
-In addition, many of the scenes were improvised, including Dwight's line about ham and Michael's antics in New York.
+The episode was the first time that Pam Beesly (Jenna Fischer) had a different hairstyle.
+Many of the scenes were improvised, including Dwight's line about ham and Michael's antics in New York.
 "Valentine's Day" received mostly positive reviews from television critics and was watched by 8.95 million viewers.